ismisebrendan/capstone/Old_Code/README.md

 I feel that all of these have at least some interesting aspect to them which is why I have kept them here.
-(I think - honestly I have forgotten what exactly is in each and what advances were made each time.
-I unfortunately did not keep a changelog).

 # 1
 This would be the initial code that was written by Anna, so because I did not write it I haven't uplodaded it.